Fifth Sunday after Trinity – Monday

 I am not worthy of the least of all the mercies and of all the truth which Thou hast showed unto Thy servant. – Genesis 32:10.

-PRAYER – O Lord God, heavenly Father, from whom we receive all good gifts unceasingly and in abundant measure, and who daily, out of pure grace, guards us from all evil: grant me – I implore Thee – Thy Holy Spirit, that, acknowledging in true faith all this, Thy goodness, I may now and evermore thank and praise Thy loving-kindness and tender mercy; through Jesus Christ, Thy beloved Son, our Lord.
+PRAYER – O Lord God, heavenly Father, from whom we receive all good gifts unceasingly and in abundant measure, and who daily, out of pure grace, guards us from all evil: grant me, I implore Thee, a rich measure of Thy Ho1y Spirit, working through Thy Word, that acknowledging, in true faith, all this goodness from Thee,, I may now and evermore thank and praise Thy loving-kindness and tender mercy, through Jesus Christ, Thy beloved Son, our Lord.
 Amen.

 O Father, deign Thou, I beseech Thee, to listen to my earthly lays;